YeyaoChen/HDRLFI/README.md

 ** Matlab  2017b (for training/test data generation and evaluation)

 ## Usage
-You can use the released code to train your own model or test the pre-trained model.
+You can use the released code to train or test your own model.

 1. run 'train.py' to train your own model
-2. run 'test.py' to test the pre-trained model
+2. run 'test.py' to test the trained model

 ## Example of our benchmark dataset